acutedeveloper/wunderlist-interface/README.md

 ## Progress Log

+**Working on Finishing Touches: 21/02/19 1h 15mins**

+Added in the mobile functionality for the header search field.
+Needed to add some absolute positioning to get things right.
+Also needed to think about how it would be revealed and overlap the components in the header already.
+Made use of position static.

+---

 **Working on Finishing Touches: 21/02/19 50mins**

 Added the background image.
 Turned out to be a little tricky.
 Needed height and width added to the image